Minnesota public assistance and government aid.

 Low income individuals and families who are struggling may be able to get help from public assistance programs in Minnesota.
+Everything from cash aid to food stamps, disability, and other benefits programs are offered.
 A number of state government run resources and social services listed by county below are focused on helping the working poor and low income meet their basic needs.
 The Minnesota Department of Human Services can help with food, housing, medical bills, and other expenses.
 Dial (651) 431-2000.